singhvigyat/patient-management-platform/README.md

 ## What this is not

 Not an EHR.
 Not HIPAA-certified.
-Billing currently returns a stub account (`accountId=12345`, `status=ACTIVE`) — the RPC boundary is real; the ledger behind it is the next service, not this repo.
+Billing currently returns a stub account (`accountId=12345`, `status=ACTIVE`).
+The RPC boundary is real; the ledger behind it is the next service, not this repo.
 Analytics logs events; it does not yet persist a warehouse.
 There is no docker-compose in-tree: each service images itself.

 The interesting part is already here: **where the write splits**, and **what is allowed to fail**.